katcipis/sophia/notes/books/coders-at-work.md

 it is what I think (not the GUI part, but the experimentation and fast iterations).
 I read something really similar before on the Hackers and Painters book.

+## Brad Fitzpatrick

+Brad has a very interesting experience in the sense that he started to code with 5 years old and yet he got though collegue studying CS.
+Even though he already knew a lot about coding the more formal CS education allowed him to develop a better vocabulary and to communicate ideas easier to other people.

+He is one of the first interviewee that places a lot of importante on unit testing.
+He requires it from people that works with him and uses testing a tool to debug and to explore the behavior of libraries.

+TODO

+## Douglas Crackford

+TODO

 ## Brendan Eich

 The first thing that got me by surprise since I don't like Javascript is how